-- 1 Select an object or multiple objects. - 2 Click Object ▶ Symbol ▶ Create new symbol. - 3 Type a name for the symbol in the Create new symbol dialog box.
+- 1 Select an object or multiple objects.

+- 2 Click Object ▶ Symbol ▶ Create new symbol.

+- 3 Type a name for the symbol.

 Symbols cannot span layers.
 If you convert objects on different layers to a symbol, the objects are combined on the topmost object's layer.
-For more information about layers, see "Layers" on page 317.
+For more information about layers, see "Layers" on page 289.

 Not all objects can be converted to symbols.
-For more information, see "Unsupported object types" on page 333.
+For more information, see "Unsupported object types" on page 305.

-You can also convert an existing object or objects to a symbol by dragging the object or objects to the Symbols docker.
-To open the docker, click Object > Symbols.
+You can also convert an existing object or objects to a symbol by dragging the object or objects to the Symbols inspector.
+To open the inspector, click Object > Symbols.